 We manufacture some of our products and some are third-party sourced.
-For fiscal 2017, we manufactured approximately half of our products locally where we operate, and sourced the remainder.
-We have manufacturing facilities in Australia, Belgium, Brazil, Canada, China, Czech Republic, England, Germany, Italy, Mexico, Poland, Portugal, Sweden and the United States.
-Sourcing primarily comes from China, but we also source from other North American, South American, Far Eastern and European countries.
+In 2020, we manufactured approximately 40% of our products locally where we operate and sourced the remainder.
+We have manufacturing facilities in Australia, Belgium, Brazil, Canada, China, Czech Republic, England, Germany, Italy, Mexico, Poland, Portugal, Sweden, and the United States.
+Sourcing primarily comes from China, but we also source from other North American, South American, Asian, Far Eastern and European countries.

 ACCO Brands Code of Business Conduct and Ethics